gauravmarkan/Working_Framework_and_Browser/README.md

 We try to open selenium website on Firefox browser.

 There are two dependencies which are added - Maven and Junit, both are actively used in Java Testing.
+This particular is based of Google Chrome and Mozilla Firefox.